SoftUni-Internal/interactive-content/EN/03-Regular-Expressions/07-Homework.md

 ### Comments
 - On the third line, we have **Ray**
-- He is not in the list of participants, so we ignore him
+- He is not in the list of participants so we ignore him
 - The other people are in the list of participants
 - **George** has run a total of **55** km, **Peter** has run a total of **25**, and **Tom** has run a total of **19**
-- We print the winners (the people at the top 3 places)
+- We print the winners (the people in the top 3)

 [/task-description]
 [code-io /]